devwraithe/moneta-nft/README.md

 - No standardized pricing or listings
 - Difficult to find buyers or compare NFT values

-### Our Solution: Moneta NFT Marketplace
+### Our Solution: NFT Exchange Escrow

-We're building a complete trading solution that eliminates these problems:
+We're building a complete trading solution that provides these solutions:

-**Smart Contract Escrow**

 - Automatic holding of funds until both parties fulfill the transaction
 - NFT and payment released simultaneously